dfaker/VR-reversal/README.md

 - Place mpv.exe, vr-reversal.bat and 360plugin.lua in the same folder.
 - Run vr-reversal.bat
-- Drag and drop videos onto the window that opens up.
+- Drag and drop videos onto the mpv window that opens up.

 # Controls